mixset/register-and-login-system-oop/README.md

 ## Register and login system
 -----------------

 This is the simplest system of register & login.
-It consists of 4 main classes, template directory, config directory and 2 less importart files.
+It consists of 4 main classes, template directory, config directory and 2 less importart directories.

 How to install?
 -----------------